Pricing

 By the team at Beehive Rental & Sales — Serving Southern Utah's contractors and homeowners since 1994.

 Excavator rental costs vary dramatically based on machine size, and renting the wrong class wastes money in both directions.
-A machine that's too small takes twice as long and burns through rental hours.
-A machine that's too large costs more per day and may not even fit your job site.
 This guide covers every excavator class — from compact minis to full-size machines — so you can budget accurately and choose the right excavator for your project.

 Quick Answer: Excavator rental rates range from $200/day for compact minis to $2,000/day for large machines.
 Most residential and light commercial projects in Southern Utah fall in the $300-$500/day range using 3-5 ton mini excavators.
 BeeHive Rental & Sales in St. George offers daily, weekly, and monthly rates with delivery available — call (435) 628-6663 for current pricing.